 See the Compliance Tab for related codes and standards requirements, and criteria to meet national programs such as DOE’s Zero Energy Ready Home program, ENERGY STAR Certified Homes, and Indoor airPLUS.

 Telltale signs that concrete foundations have water issues include mineral stains, mold, damp or saturated areas, and even puddles on the floor (see Figure 1).
 There are several steps builders can take to help prevent foundation water issues before they start.
 For homes with basements or enclosed crawlspaces, covering the exterior surface of the foundation walls with a damp-proofing coating like asphalt emulsion during construction is part of a good water management strategy.
 Other water management steps include grading the site so ground surfaces slope away from the foundation, using a house design that includes deep roof overhangs, installing a foundation drainage system, and installing gutters and downspouts that drain water away from the house.
+Proper vertical drainage including backfilling with free-draining soil or installing geotextile drainage mat on exterior of foundation wall and good horizontal drainage with exterior footing drain pipe are critical in cold climate areas to avoid potential for frost heave and adfreeze.
 These are some of the steps recommended in a comprehensive water management strategy (Ueno and Lstiburek 2011; BSC 2009; Aldrich et al. 2012; BSC 2002).

 Most foundation and below-grade walls are constructed from poured concrete or concrete masonry block.
 Concrete products are porous and, unless treated, are not waterproof, allowing water to migrate into the building (BSC 2006).